The Szeged Land Registry WebsiteLand Registry Office were very kind and helpful in stamping my final property contract.

-As you may of gathered from the sections within this Property category,

-    buying a property in Hungary is quite straight forward.
-You find a property,

-    communicate with the estate agent, owner(s) of the property and lawyer.
-Make

-    payment and sign the final contract.
-Wait for the land registry

-    documentation and then visit the immigration office.
-At the end you have an

-    affordable property abroad.
+As you may of gathered from the sections within this Property category, buying a property in Hungary is quite straight forward.
+You find a property, communicate with the estate agent, owner(s) of the property and lawyer.
+Make payment and sign the final contract.
+Wait for the land registry documentation and then visit the immigration office.
+At the end you have an affordable property abroad.
 A dream come true for some people.
-However, what

-    can be a nightmare and something that many people do not fully digest is the
+However, what many people do not think about is the language barrier thereafter.

-    language barrier.

 Finding a Hungarian interpreter/translator for property purchase and immigration purposes is fine, but what about communicating with local shop keepers, utility companies, reading letters in Hungarian and speaking to the neighbours?